treuille/sabda/README.md

   - What are the magical moments that are key to this technology
   - What are the greatest technical hurdles that I should be able to overcome

+#### Observations

+- Honestly, SolidJS is like a more compicated React
+  - ...and probably in ways that don't matter to much to me
+  - OTOH, I like how it's built out of pure, basic typescript idioms
+    - ...and doesn't have a compiler or anything fancy like that

 ## Usage

 ```bash